MobiDx i

 Dear Colleagues,

-Mobile and wireless sensing technologies have emerged as a transformative paradigm for health monitoring.
+Mobile and wireless sensing technologies have emerged as a transformative paradigm to help in addressing this need.
 Researchers have demonstrated increasingly ambitious capabilities: capturing vital signs on smart speakers, non-periodic biosignals like eye movements with tiny radars on smart glasses, and seemingly Chaotic muscle vibrations.

 The Cambrian explosion of diverse wearables from rings to mouthguards to jewelry, enrich the sensing ecosystem with unique vantage points for measurement and intervention delivery.